bcdev/jpy/README.md

 * Transparently deals with Java method overloads, instead of renaming methods
 * It is more pythonic: Real constructors instead of generated static New_<Type> methods
 * Java Class inheritance is be preserved
-* Source code is easier to understand and maintain
+* Source code is easier to understand and maintain as with the codegen approach
 * Different modes of operations can be used without static compilation (e.g. use buffers)
 * Since the binding is dynamic, it can be used with any BEAM version instead of generating code for a given BEAM source code version